Structured Robust Submodular Maximization: Offline and Online Algorithms

 \subsection{Online Algorithm and Analysis}

-\nhedit{Turning our attention to the online robust optimization problem, we are immediately faced with two challenges.
-First, we need to find a direction $z_t$ (as was found via an LP for a single function) that is good for all $k$ submodular functions, not just one of them.
+Turning our attention to the online robust optimization problem \eqref{eq:regret}, we are immediately faced with two challenges.
+First, we need to find a direction $z_t$ that is good for all $k$ submodular functions in an online fashion.
+In the offline case, we used the function $g(S)=\frac{1}{k}\cdot\sum_{i=1}^k\min\{f_i(S),\gamma\}$ and its multilinear extension to find such a direction (see Section \ref{sec:cont_greedy}).
 To resolve this issue, we use a \emph{soft-min} function that converts robust optimization over $k$ functions into optimizing of a single function.
 Secondly, robust optimization leads to non-convex and non-smooth optimization combined with online arrival of such submodular functions.
-To deal with this, we use the Follow-the-Perturbed-Leader (FPL) online algorithm introduced by \citep{kalai_etal05}.}
+To deal with this, we use the Follow-the-Perturbed-Leader (FPL) online algorithm introduced by \citet{kalai_etal05}.